About Us

-Stemming from the Cape Fine Arts Society way back in 1851, we are the oldest, most representative, national non-governmental association that promotes the visual arts in South Africa.
+Evolving from the Cape Fine Arts Society established in 1851, SANAVA is a national non-governmental association that is the oldest and most representative entity promoting the visual arts in South Africa.

 Over the years we became a national body of artists and lovers of the visual arts, proving our resilience despite several war-time situations and challenges of an economic, financial, social and political nature.